jpmurray/docker-lemp-for-laravel/README.md

 This is a basic lemp stack to run Laravel on a container.
 It is intended for development, and not production.

+I'm learning docker at the moment, so if anyone sees anything that could be added or made better, please send a PR or open an issue!

 ## Usage

 - Require this repo as a submodule on a project;